Stay Connected. Stay Informed.

 I work with clients from childhood through adulthood with a variety of backgrounds.
 I specialize in helping clients navigate challenges such as stress, life transitions, anxiety, depression, low self-esteem, trauma, the demands of military/military spouse life, as well as the unique hardships of motherhood.

-About Tuesdai Johnson, LPCR Resident in Counselor Art Therapist.
+About Tuesdai Johnson, LPC Resident

 Tuesdai is a registered art therapist and licensed resident in counseling.
 As an Art Therapist, Tuesdai has made it her mission to bring awareness to the holistic healing effects of the mental health profession of Art therapy.
 She received a Bachelor of Science in Psychology from Mississippi State University, and a Master of Science in Art Therapy and Counseling from Eastern Virginia Medical School.